 Setting a good example through environmental and social responsibility and building brand trust is becoming increasingly important for all businesses to succeed long-term, so it stands to reason that this logic would also apply to your company’s energy strategy.
 In many ways, this is as simple as doing the things you say you’ll do.
 Making the changes to equipment and policy that are promised in your plan is part of this, not only in modernising your business and helping the environment but also in spurring others to do the same in their professional and personal lives.
 The bottom line is to practice what you preach and to stay committed to the goals you set throughout your strategy.

-Building an effective business energy strategy
+Building an effective sustainable energy strategy

 The path to a carbon neutral and zero emission business may not be the most straightforward, but it’s necessary all the same.
-By paying attention to these eight points, you’ll be able to craft and implement an effective energy strategy for your organisation and help create a better future for the country and the planet in the process.
+By paying attention to these eight points, you’ll be able to craft and implement an effective sustainable energy strategy for your organisation and help create a better future for our country and the planet in the process.

 Related blog posts